 1. Use It or Lose It

-For 2024, the estate and gift tax exclusion amount is $13.61 million.
-Unless Congress acts, on January 1, 2026, the exclusion amount will be approximately 50% of that amount (indexed for inflation).
-Published estimates suggest that the 2026 exclusion amount will be between $6.4 and $8.4 million.
+For 2025, the estate and gift tax exclusion amount is $13.99 million.
+Unless Congress enacts legislation to extend the current law, the exclusion amount will be approximately 50% of that amount (indexed for inflation) on January 1, 2026.
+Estimates suggest that the 2026 exclusion amount will be approximately $7 million.
 In 2012, the last time the exclusion amount was set to decrease, attorneys found it difficult to accommodate all requests for new plan documents.
 Therefore, if you intend to take advantage of the increased exclusion amount, consider avoiding the year-end 2025 rush.
 Take steps now that will allow you to use the increased exclusion amount.
-Prepare documents today to receive gifts in the future.
-Then, monitor Congress’ actions.
+Prepare documents today to receive gifts in the future, then monitor Congress’ actions.
 If it looks like the exclusion amount will decrease, you will be prepared to make the necessary transfers without having to compete for your attorney’s attention in 2025.
-Of course, if you are able, it makes sense to use your exclusion now, as appreciation from the date of the gift will be removed from your gross estate and escape federal estate tax.

 2. Annual Giving

-For 2024, the gift tax annual exclusion is $18,000.
+For 2025, the gift tax annual exclusion is $19,000.
 You can give this amount to any number of people and the gift will be entirely excluded from the gift tax.
-Together, you and your spouse can give $36,000 in 2024.
-These gifts entirely remove the assets (not just the appreciation thereon) from your gross estate (and the federal estate tax).
+Together, you and your spouse can give $38,000 to each person in 2025.
+Both spouse’s can apply their annual exclusion amounts, even if only one spouse makes the gift, but to do that the spouses must file gift tax returns electing to do so.
+Annual exclusion gifts entirely remove the assets (not just the appreciation thereon) from your gross estate (and the federal estate tax).
 Make these gifts early in the year because (to state the obvious) you can’t make them after you die.
-Remember, to qualify for the annual exclusion, the gift must be immediately available to the recipient.
+Remember, to qualify 2 for the annual exclusion, the gift must be immediately available to the recipient.
 When making gifts in trust, be sure the beneficiary can immediately access the gift (for example, by using a Crummey demand power).
 In addition to annual exclusion gifts, also consider paying tuition for your children and grandchildren directly to educational institutions, as well as paying their medical expenses directly to health care providers.
-Those payments would also be excluded from the gift tax and also from your gross estate.
+There is no limit on the amount of those payments, they are not counted against your annual exclusion amount and they are also excluded from the gift tax and your gross estate.

 3. Life Insurance Policy Review